survi09mukherjee/MentisMirror-AndiSoftwareSolutions/README.md

 - **`frontend-ui` branch** → contains Day 1 frontend work.
 - **`emotion` branch** → contains Day 2 emotion detection work.
 - **`db` branch** → contains Day 3 database + viewer work.
+- **`iot-simulation` branch** → contains Day 4 IoT simulation + streaming integration work.
 - Merge branches step by step into **`main`** after review.

 ---

 ✨ _“Happiness can be found even in the darkest of times, if one only remembers to turn on the light.”_ — Albus Dumbledore